 She shuffled down the hall to the bathrooms.
 Mairo was there, washing her hair in a lavatory.
 Laia looked at the long, sleek, wet hank with admiration.
 She got out of the House so seldom now that she didn't know when she had last seen a respectably shaven scalp, but still the sight of a full head of hair gave her pleasure, vigorous pleasure.
 How mane times had she been jeered at, Longhair, Longhair, had her hair pulled by policemen or young toughs, had her hair shaved off down to the scalp by a grinning soldier at each new prison?
-And then had grown it all over again, through the fuzz, to the frizz, to the curls, to the mane...
+And then had grown it all over again, through the fuzz,to the frizz, to the curls, to the mane...
 In the old days.
 For God's love, couldn't she think of anything today but the old days?

 Dressed, her bed made, she went down to commons.
 It was a good breakfast, but she had never got her appetite back since the damned stroke.
 She drank two cups of herb tea, but couldn't finish the piece of fruit she had taken.
 How she had craved fruit as a child badly enough to steal it; and in the Fort - oh, for God's love stop it!
 She smiled and replied to the greetings and friendly inquiries of the other breakfasters and big Aevi who was serving the counter this morning.
 It was he who had tempted her with the peach, "Look at this, I've been saving it for you," and how could she refuse?
 Anyway she had always loved fruit, and never got enough; once when she was six or seven she had stolen a piece off a vendor's cart in River Street.
 But it was hard to eat when everyone was talking so excitedly.
 There was news from Thu, real news.
-She was inclined to discount it at first, being wary of enthusiasms, but after she had read the between the lines of it, she thought, with a strange kind of certainty, deep but cold.
-Why, this is it: it has come.
-And in Thu, not here.
-Thu will break before this country does; the Revolution will first prevail there.
-As if that mattered!
-There will be no more nations.
-And and penned in, unafraid of being absurd.
+She was inclined to discount it at first, being wary of enthusiasms, but after she had read the between the lines of it, she thought, with a strange kind of certainty, deep that faced the street carved letters still read, "National Investors and Grain Factors Banking Association."
+The Movement was not strong on names.
+They had no flag.
+Slogans came and went as the need did.
+There was always the Circle of Life to scratch on walls and pavements where Authority would have to see it.
+But when it came to names they were indifferent, accepting and ignoring whatever they got called, unafraid of being pinned down and penned in, unafraid of being absurd.
 So this best known and second oldest of all the cooperative Houses had no name except The Bank.

-It faced on a wide and quiet street, but only a block away began the Temeba, an open market, once famous as a center for blackmarket psychogenics and teratogenics, now reduced to vegetables, secondhand clothes, and miserable sideshows.
+It faced on a wide and quiet street, but only a block away began the Temeba, an open market, once famous as a center for black-market psychogenics and teratogenics, now reduced to vegetables, secondhand clothes, and miserable sideshows.
 Its crapulous vitality was gone, leaving only half-paralyzed alcoholics. addicts, cripples, hucksters, and fifth rate whores, pawnshops, gambling dens fortune-tellers, body-sculptors, and cheap hotels.
 Laia turned to the Temeba as water seeks its level.